 - Reduced price

-A boxed set fine bone china serving platter designed by Angela Su(edition of 80)
+A boxed set fine bone china medium bowl designed by Angela Su(edition of 80)

 Angela Su received a degree in biochemistry in Canada before pursuing visual arts.
 Su’s works investigate the perception and imagery of the body, through metamorphosis, hybridity and transformation.
 Her pseudo-scientific drawings often combine the precision of scientific sketches with a mythical aesthetics, challenging the audience’s visual sensation of the pleasure of pain.
 Her research-based projects include drawing, video, performative and installation works that focus on the interrelations between our state of being and scientific technology.